 Current recommendations for surgical reintervention (after the initial repair) are aortic valve replacement for severe aortic regurgitation with signs or symptoms of left ventricular dysfunction, pulmonary valve replacement in severe symptomatic pulmonary regurgitation, and severe or symptomatic right ventricular outflow tract obstruction.
 Pulmonary valve replacement can be considered in patients with asymptomatic but severe pulmonary regurgitation associated with decreased exercise capacity on objective testing; progressive right ventricular dilation, dysfunction, or both; and sustained ventricular tachycardia.

-Annual follow-up in specialized centers is recommended for all patients with tetralogy of Fallot.
+Annual follow-up (clinical evaluation and imaging) in specialized centers is recommended for all patients with tetralogy of Fallot.